WikipediaNERD/about-me/README.md

 Music Maniac – When I’m not gaming, I’m making beats that hit hard.
 Music’s not just background noise; it’s where I channel everything.
 Mixing sounds, twisting beats, and layering chaos.
 If you don’t get it, that’s fine—it’s not for you.

 Born April 8, 2008 – Sixteen, Aries, and done with anyone’s opinions.
 Small country in Europe, but I don’t keep my life small.
-You can call me Danny or Javier, but don’t think I care about labels.
+You can call me Judas or Javier, but don’t think I care about labels.
 You want to know me?
 Then step up.

 Chill Chaos – I’m calm on the surface, crazy underneath.
 Don’t let the laid-back vibe fool you—I’ll shake things up when I feel like it.